bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    blzd init <moniker> --chain-id <chain-id>  2>&1 | jq .node_id
    ```

    Use a unique moniker string that uniquely identifies your validator/sentry.
 Please start the moniker with "validator" or "sentry", depending on what you are adding, and use camel case.
 Try to include your own or company name, if applicable.
-If doing a REHEARSAL, please use the same moniker as for your existing node(s), to ease contest procedures.
+If doing a **FORK**, please use the same moniker as for your existing node(s), to ease contest procedures.

    Examples: